danish703/velocity-matrix/README.md

-# velocity-matrix
+# Velocity Matrix – Code Contribution Guidelines

-Best practices and checklist for code contribution at Velocity Matrix.
+This repository for contributing code to Velocity Matrix projects.

+## Contents
+- will add lalter